Efficient Shapley values computation for Boolean network models of gene regulation: Methodology

 \subsection{Implementation details}

-Our propagation rules are defined for BBNs.
+The propagation rules are defined for BBNs.
 We therefore first transform a general Boolean network into an equivalent BBN in which (i) each node has at most two inputs, and (ii) any node with a negatively influential input has exactly one incoming edge.
-This transformation preserves the simulation behavior of the original network.
+This transformation preserves the dynamic behavior of the original network.

 To identify diamond structures, the network must be acyclic.
 We therefore remove a feedback arc set (FAS) from the original network, as it is smaller than the binarized one, and then binarize the resulting acyclic network to obtain an approximate acyclic BBN.
 Diamond structures are detected on this acyclic BBN.
-We detect the FAS in the original network using Algorithm~S1 (Supplementary) of Eades, Lin, and Smyth~\cite{eades1993fast}.
+We detect the FAS in the original network using Algorithm~S1 (SM) of Eades, Lin, and Smyth~\cite{eades1993fast}.